AlturaSolutions helps businesses grow by turning words into sales. This article was published for client DayMark Safety Systems.

 - As few as 18 viral particles can cause a widespread outbreak, especially if these particles are transmitted occurs in a confined space such as on a cruise ship or in a senior living or long-term care facility.

 This last point is crucial for long-term care administrators and executive directors to know.
 As many as half the cases of norovirus occur in seniors housing and care facilities.
-And because these locations house older people, and in many cases people with compromised immune systems, coming down with norovirus can have very serious ramifications.
+And because these locations house older people, and in many cases people with compromised immune systems, coming down with this disease can have very serious ramifications.

 According to the Texas Department of State Health Services, when a person with norovirus vomits, “it can propel small airborne virus particles within a 25-foot radius.
 [These particles] have been known to survive 16 to 60 days on hard surfaces such as toilets, faucets, door handles, handrails, carpets, upholstery, telephones, computers, touch screens and kitchen preparation surfaces.”